 Click here for Dr. Lumanog’s US Air Force Auxiliary Civil Air Patrol biography (June 2018)

 “But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.”
-(Acts 20:24, ESV)
+(Acts 20:24)

-The Venerable Canon Dr. Jon (Jack) Ignatius Lumanog is passionate about proclaiming the life changing message of Jesus Christ around the world as a priest, pastor and evangelist.
+Dr. Jon (Jack) Ignatius Lumanog is passionate about proclaiming the life changing message of Jesus Christ around the world as a Priest, Pastor and Evangelist.

-Lumanog serves as Canon to the Archbishop and Primate as well as the Chief Operating Officer for the Anglican Church in North America (ACNA).
-Canon Lumanog assists the Archbishop in carrying out the mission of the Province, both domestically and with international Anglican mission partners.
-He also oversees the overall function, development and administration of a denomination that consists of 1,037 congregations in the United States, Canada and Mexico.
-A priest canonically resident in the Special Jurisdiction of the Armed Forces and Chaplaincy, he is also the Corporate Secretary and a National Trustee of the Anglican Relief and Development Fund-US (the world missions giving arm of the Anglican Church in North America) and as a member of the ARDF Global Council.
+Lumanog most recently served his denomination faithfully in two full time roles simultaneously as both Canon to the Archbishop as well as the Chief Operating Officer for the Anglican Church in North America.
+As Canon to the Archbishop, Dr. Lumanog assisted the Archbishop chiefly in carrying out the mission of the Province, both domestically and with international Anglican mission partners.
+As Chief Operating Officer, he provided oversight for the overall function, development and administration of a denomination that consists of over 1,000 congregations in the United States, Canada and Mexico.
+He also served as the Corporate Secretary and a National Trustee of the Anglican Relief and Development Fund-US (the world missions giving arm of the Anglican Church in North America) and is a member of the ARDF Global Council.

 Lumanog was born and raised in Hoboken, New Jersey and a first generation American with parents from the Philippines.
 At 19, he was the youngest ever in the Assemblies of God to receive ministerial credentials.
 After a journey back to the historic Christian church, he was ordained a Deacon in 2000 and as a Priest in 2002.
 He was received as a Priest into the Province de L’Eglise Anglicane au Rwanda (Province of the Anglican Church of Rwanda) by Bishop Thad Barnum and assisted by Bishop Frank Lyons (Anglican Diocese of Bolivia, Southern Cone) on January 19, 2007.